surveyjs/survey-library/docs/LibraryOverview.md

 _text: { "default": "Dog", "de": "Der Hund" }_
 Please note, that _text: {"default: "Dog"}_ is the same as: _text: "Dog"_.

-In the code, or in SurveyJS Builder, you should not worry about the locale a lot.
+In the code, or in SurveyJS Creator, you should not worry about the locale a lot.
 If you want to get/set strings into default locale, then set survey.locale to empty string.
 If you want to get/set strings into Spanish locale, then set survey **locale** into "es" (Spanish).

 Please go to [this demo](https://surveyjs.io/Examples/Library/?id=survey-multilanguages) to find out more.